AviratShambharkar/AviratShambharkar/README.md

 #  Hi there, I’m @AviratShambharkar👋
    Welcome to my GitHub profile!
-I'm a passionate developer, tech enthusiast, and currently pursuing my B.Tech from Visvesvaraya National Institute of Technology.
+I'm a passionate developer, tech enthusiast, and currently pursuing my B.Tech from **Visvesvaraya National Institute of Technology**.
 I love exploring new technologies, creating engaging content, and contributing to the tech community.

 ## 🛠️ Skills and Tools